What You’ll Learn 📊

 Subscriber listens for messages from the broker

 The Historian Client plugin can function as both a publisher and a subscriber on the same system.
-However, in a typical use case, one instance is used solely as a publisher, while another instance is used solely as a subscriber.
+However, in a typical use case, one instance is used solely as a publisher, and another instance is used solely as a subscriber.

 System overview